 Rick Gates charged in Mueller's Russia probe: Who is he?

-Rick Gates, a business associate of President Trump’s former campaign chairman Paul Manafort, was hit with a slew of fresh charges this week as Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 election continues.
+Rick Gates, a business associate of President Trump’s former campaign chairman Paul Manafort, pleaded guilty Friday to federal conspiracy and false-statement charges stemming from Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 election.

-The new Feb.
-22 filing includes allegations of tax evasion and bank fraud.
+Like Manafort, Gates was hit with new charges on Feb.
+22 that included allegations of tax evasion and bank fraud.
 Gates, 45, and Manafort, 68, were initially indicted in October, with the accusation of a multimillion-dollar money-laundering conspiracy tied to lobbying work for a Russia-friendly Ukrainian political party.

-Both men pleaded not guilty to the charges.
+Gates initially pleaded not guilty to the October charges.

 Here’s a look at who Gates is and how he is tied to Trump and the Russia investigation.